- 1. What is open enrollment?

 You need to sign up for health insurance during open enrollment, but there are a limited number of ways that you can get health care during other parts of the year.
 If you don't enroll during open enrollment, you're eligible for a special enrollment period if:

-- You get divorced and were getting your health insurance through your spouse's employer
+• You get divorced and get your health insurance through your spouse's employer

-If you voluntarily drop your coverage, you won't qualify for a special enrollment period.
+You won't qualify for a special enrollment period if you voluntarily drop your coverage.
 The only time you can re-enroll is during open enrollment.

 If you apply for a special exception and are rejected, you can appeal the decision to the Health Insurance Marketplace.